Liam Dolman: AFC Rushden & Diamonds

 Dolman departed AFC Rushden & Diamonds on 21 May 2022 after spending eight campaigns with the club, in a bid to find a new challenge within football.

 Tamworth

 On 26 May 2022, Dolman was announced as signing for Southern League Premier Division Central rivals Tamworth, where he would be reunited with his former AFC Rushden & Diamonds manager Andy Peaks.

-Dolman made his debut for Tamworth on 6 August 2022, in a Southern League Premier Division Central fixture at home to Ilkeston Town, with the match finishing 1-1.
+Dolman made his debut for Tamworth on 6 August 2022, in a Southern League Premier Division Central fixture at home to Ilkeston Town, with the match finishing 1–1.

+Having helped the club to back-to-back promotions, he departed the club at the end of the 2023–24 season.

+Harborough Town

+On 2 October 2024, Dolman joined Southern League Premier Division Central club Harborough Town.